Ask Chef Dennis

 The tangy, bright, slightly bitter flavor makes it work incredibly well with seafood, beef, pork, and pasta dishes.
 You can also add it to dressings, soups, marinades, and so much more!

-If you love homemade condiments, make sure to try our Chimichurri and Pesto recipes.
+If you love homemade condiments, make sure to try our cowboy butter and pesto Genovese recipes.

 Is Gremolata the Same As Chimichurri?